-The temples in the southern part of India are world-famous for their distinctive Dravidian architecture, which attracts millions of visitors each year.
-The Pallava dynasty, who ruled in parts of Karnataka, Andhra Pradesh, and northern Tamil Nadu until the 9th century, pioneered this style of temple construction.
+Southern India’s temples are renowned worldwide for their distinctive Dravidian architecture, captivating millions of visitors annually.
+The Pallava dynasty, reigning over Karnataka, Andhra Pradesh, and significant parts of northern Tamil Nadu until the 9th century, pioneered this temple construction style.

-Thus, if you’re planning to pay a visit to these temples in south India, here is a list of such Shiva temples that are known for their unique design and majestic history.
+So, if you’re considering a visit to these South Indian temples, here’s a list of Shiva temples celebrated for their unique designs and rich histories.

 Mallikarjuna Swamy Temple

-Located on the bank of Krishna river in the state of Andhra Pradesh, Mallikarjuna Swamy temple is one of the historic temples of south India.
-Dedicated to Lord Shiva, this temple is one of the twelve Jyotirlingas that are situated across the country.
+Sitting gracefully on the banks of the Krishna River in the state of Andhra Pradesh, the Mallikarjun Swamy Temple stands as one of South India’s most historic and revered temples.
+Devoted to Lord Shiva, this temple holds a special place as one of the twelve Jyotirlingas scattered across our nation.

-Srikalahasteeswara Temple is a popular and well-known Shaivite temple in Andhra Pradesh.
-It is an ancient temple dedicated to Lord Shiva, which dates back around two thousand years.
+The Srikalahasteeswara Temple stands as a renowned and beloved Shiva temple in the heart of Andhra Pradesh.
+This ancient sanctuary, devoted to Lord Shiva, boasts a remarkable history that spans around two thousand years.